 Sunflower seeds are an excellent nut free and budget friendly alternative.

-And pumpkin seeds or pepitas can add a wonderful flavour too.
+And hemp seeds or pumpkin seeds / pepitas can add a wonderful flavour too.

-If you want to make this pesto without using oil, simply leave the olive oil out and add some water or broth until you reach the desired consistency.
+If you want to make an oil-free basil pesto sauce, you can simply leave the olive oil out and add some water or broth until you reach the desired consistency.

 Or alternatively you can use a vegan yoghurt instead.

-You can also use half water and olive oil if you want to reduce the oil content, but still have its flavour.
+You can also use half water and olive oil if you want to reduce the oil content, but still have some of its flavour.